FND/prepitaph/content/journal/templating_2025_06_29.md

 * There are [three types of markup](page://wip/dom-rendering#markup-categories): static boilerplate, variable parts defined once upon instantiation and dynamically-updated portions.
-The latter is irrelevant for server-side templating.
+* The latter is irrelevant for server-side templating in a request-response context.
+Thus all we need there is what amounts to macro expansion: Some sort of function-style definition with parameters that ultimately results in HTML.
 * Any dedicated templating language often turns out to be less than ideal, possibly even problematic -- especially with regard to [composable abstractions](page://articles/markup-abstractions).
 Thus it's